t-SNE Exaggerates Clusters, Provably: Misrepresentation of Cluster Salience

-such that for any $\rho \in (1, n-1)$, we have $Y\in \bigcap_{0<\epsilon \leq 1}{\TSNE}_\rho(X_\epsilon)$ with
+such that for any $\rho \in [1, n-1]$, we have $Y\in \bigcap_{0<\epsilon \leq 1}{\TSNE}_\rho(X_\epsilon)$ with

-\end{restatable} The above shows that $Y$, a perfectly clustered visualization, is a local (and global, see the proof in Appendix) minimizer for any member of a set of inputs that range from being maximally clustered to being arbitrarily unclustered.
-Thus, even from a \emph{perfectly} clustered visualization, the strength of the input's cluster structure cannot be inferred.
+\end{restatable} The above shows that $Y$, a perfectly clustered visualization according to silhouette score, is a local (and global, see the proof in Appendix) minimizer for any member of a set of inputs of \textit{arbitrary} silhouette score.
+Thus, even from a visualization which is \textit{perfectly} clustered, the strength of the input's cluster structure cannot be inferred.

 Note that the existence of an impostor $X_\epsilon$ is not just theoretical; it can be constructed practically as well (see Appendix \ref{app:impostor_construction} for an explicit construction).
 Hence this phenomenon can be demonstrated in real-world scenarios, see Figure \ref{fig:single_cell_false_pos}.
 In this case, we select a preprocessed version of the well-known PBMC3k single-cell genomics dataset ($2638$ points, $50$ dimensions; \citet{single_cell}) as $X$.
-We show that there is an arbitrary unclustered impostor dataset $X_\epsilon$ that is essentially indistinguishable from the real dataset in terms of its 2D t-SNE visualization.
-In short, similarity in t-SNE visualization does not necessarily imply similarity in the input space.
+We show that there is an ``impostor dataset'' $X_\epsilon$ that is essentially indistinguishable from the real dataset in terms of its 2D t-SNE visualization, yet has a much weaker cluster separation than the original dataset.
+The difference between impostor and original can be quantified by silhouette score and visualized in terms of the interpoint distance matrix and dendrogram.

+It is worth emphasizing that while the distance information in the original and impostor dataset is dramatically different, the \textit{ordinal} relationship between neighbors is identical between the datasets, as demonstrated by the corresponding structure in the dendrograms.